jssql1234/docs-sqlacc/docs/usage/Tools/RTM/faq.md

 ## How to Maintain the QR Code Size with large Data?

 :::note
-It might unable to scan if size too small & data too large
+It might be unable to scan if the size is too small & the data is too large
 :::

 ![qrcode-autosize](../../../../static/img/usage/tools/rtm-faq/qrcode-autosize.jpg)